lisaweijler/SE3Conv3D/README.md

 ```

 ## 🚀 Experiments
 A description of how to replicate the experiments from the paper is given below.
-Note that the `point_cloud_lib` contains all the code for the Feature Pyramid Network (FPN) and that the relevant scripts for making it rotation equivariant are
+Note that the `point_cloud_lib` contains all the code for the Feature Pyramid Network (FPN), and that the relevant scripts for making it rotation equivariant are
 - `point_cloud_lib/point_cloud_lib/layers/PNEConvLayerRotEquiv.py`: containing the rot. equivariant convolution layer,
 - `point_cloud_lib/point_cloud_lib/pc/PointcloudRotEquiv.py`: augmenting the standard pointcloud class with SO(3) samples (reference frames),
 - `point_cloud_lib/point_cloud_lib/pc/PointHierarchyRotEquiv.py`: creating the point cloud hierarchy using the rot. equivariant point cloud class.